mircare/Porter5/README.md

 # Porter 5
 ### Light, fast and high quality prediction of protein secondary structure in 3 and 8 classes

 The web server of Porter 5 is available at http://distilldeep.ucd.ie/porter/.
 The train and test sets are available at http://distilldeep.ucd.ie/porter/data/.

+More protein structure annotation predicted at http://distilldeep.ucd.ie/brewery/.

 ### Reference
 Porter 5: fast, state-of-the-art ab initio prediction of protein secondary structure in 3 and 8 classes<br>